MobilityDB/MobilityDB/tools/codegen/inherited/INHERITANCE_MAP.md

   a filter in that operand order instead of rewriting it into a different question.
-- **A family whose opclass does not index a strategy keeps the predicate as a filter**, the operator lookup finding no member. `tpose` and `trgeometry` declare the Z-axis operators while their GiST opclass indexes none of them, so the Z predicates of those two families are filters.
+- **A family whose opclass does not index a strategy keeps the predicate as a filter**, the operator lookup finding no member.
+The Z-axis strategies reach the opclass of a three-dimensional family through the `front_back` key of §6, so `tpose` and `trgeometry` answer their Z predicates from the index.
 - **The temporal pointcloud types carry no clause.** Their bounding box is a `TPCBox` and no scalar conversion to it exists to build an index expression from, so a clause there could never fire.